-- Show the benefits of your product/service.
+- Show the benefits of your product/service

-- Explain your offer.
+- Explain your offer

-- Use clear calls to action.
+- Use clear calls to action

-- Show the benefits of your product/service.
+- Show the benefits of your product/service

-- Explain your offer.
+- Explain your offer

-- Use clear calls to action.
+- Use clear calls to action

 The content lifecycle

 What’s your perspective on content production?
-Do you see it as a one-way street whose end is reached with the publication or as a cycle with no beginning and no end?
+Do you see it as a one-way street whose end is reached with the publication, or as a cycle with no beginning and no end?
 After content is published, it’s far from over – even with social media content.
 From idea generation to measuring success, content goes through multiple processes that all intertwine.

 Last but not least, it is absolutely essential that you measure success!
 This is the only way to find out which content works well and what you can do without in the future.
 It will help you and your team to gradually tailor the content even better to the needs of your target audience.
-When defining metrics to measure your success, it is important that they are always related to a goal.
+When defining metrics to measure your success, it is important that they are always related to your content marketing goal.
 However, it’s not enough to define metrics.
 The results also need to be presented clearly in reports and discussed regularly in meetings.

 A few more tips on writing blog posts:

-- Write content that supports your expertise
+- Create content that supports your expertise

 - Write in a structured way and use subheadings marked with h2, h3, etc.